Diesel and Truck Service Management — Nashville

 -

-Lecture Hours 58 Lab / Shop Hours 62 Internship Hours 0 Total Hours 120 Total Credits 5.0 Prerequisites IN102 must precede all automotive/diesel courses.
+Lecture Hours 60 Lab / Shop Hours 60 Internship Hours 0 Total Hours 120 Total Credits 5.0 Prerequisites None

 Course Description

-The student will be introduced to automotive systems, industry certifications, and job opportunities.
-Students will learn essential skills for the vehicle technician including safety, equipment fundamentals, and the proper use of measurement tools such as dial indicators, micrometers, and calipers.
+The student will be introduced to medium and heavy duty truck systems, industry certifications, and job opportunities.
+Students will learn essential skills for the vehicle technician including safety and equipment fundamentals.

-The automotive content will be balanced by an emphasis on skills that will enable students to be successful in school and in life.
+The course content will be balanced by an emphasis on skills that will enable the student to be successful in school and in life.
 These skills will include time management, financial management, goal setting, learning strategies, career planning, and critical thinking strategies.

 Lincoln Tech